Geauga County Airport

 Geauga County Airport (FAA LID: 7G8), is a public use airport in southern Geauga County, Ohio, United States.
 Owned and operated by Geauga County since 1968, it serves all of Geauga County.
 The airport is located 40 nautical miles (12 mi, 19 km) east of downtown Cleveland.

-The airport was built in 1968 as part of a statewide initiative for each county to have its own airport.
-It serves as the area base for University Hospitals' AirMed 1 medical helicopter, as well as for The Cleveland Soaring Society, a glider club.
-It is home to Experimental Aircraft Association Chapter 5.
+The airport serves as the area base for University Hospitals' AirMed 1 medical helicopter, as well as for The Cleveland Soaring Society, a glider club.
+It is home to Experimental Aircraft Association Chapter 5, which holds regular social events at the airport.

+History

+The airport was built in 1968 as part of a statewide initiative launched by then-governor Jim Rhodes for each county to have its own airport.

+In 2003, a proposal to expand the airport was opposed by local Amish farmers who worried an expansion would harm their farms.

 Facilities and aircraft

+The airport has one runway, designated as runway 11/29.
+It measures 3500 x 65 ft (1067 x 20 m) and is paved with asphalt.

+The airport has a fixed-base operator that sells fuel.

+In 2022, the airport received a $230,000 grant to purchase land in order to build more runways.

-For the 12-month period ending August 26, 2011, the airport had an average of 20 aircraft movements per day: 97% general aviation, and 3% air taxi.
-At that time there were 42 aircraft based at this airport: 32 single-engine, 6 gliders, 3 ultralight and 1 helicopter.
+For the 12-month period ending June 29, 2023, the airport had 20,805 aircraft operations, an average of 57 per day: 94% general aviation, 4% air taxi, and 2% military.
+At that time there were 42 aircraft based at this airport: 34 single-engine and 2 multi-engine airplanes, 5 gliders, and 1 helicopter.